-XMI conformance An XMI serialization has been automatically derived from the SMOF specification of the abstract syntax, using MOF 2 XMI Mapping.5

-XML conformance The given serialization has to be specified as an XML schema, which satisfies all of the following conditions:

-- The elements of the schema belong to one or more non-empty XML namespaces. - The schema shall not forbid attributes from foreign namespaces (here: the DOL namespace) on any elements78
+- XMI conformance An XMI serialization has been automatically derived from the SMOF specification of the abstract syntax, using MOF 2 XMI Mapping.3 - XML conformance The given serialization has to be specified as an XML schema, which satisfies all of the following conditions: - The elements of the schema belong to one or more non-empty XML namespaces.4 Note(4) - The schema shall not forbid attributes from foreign namespaces (here: the DOL namespace) on any elements56 Note(5)

-5Note: Christoph to all: I'm not sure how MOF and XMI works, i.e. how to inject identifiers into comments there.
+3NOTE: Christoph to all: I'm not sure how MOF and XMI works, i.e. how to inject identifiers into comments there.

-6 NOTE: FYI: That means that in a heterogeneous OMS we can recognize that a sentence is, e.g., stated in OWL, without explicitly "tagging" it as "OWL" (which we would have to do in the case of a serialization that is merely text conformant).
+4NOTE: FYI: That means that in a heterogeneous OMS we can recognize that a sentence is, e.g., stated in OWL, without explicitly "tagging" it as "OWL" (which we would have to do in the case of a serialization that is merely text conformant).

-7 Note: Christoph (2014-03-26): the rationale is that in an XML serialization we wouldn't want to inject identifiers into completely unstructured XML comments (<!-...->) but rather into well-structured attributes from some DOL namespace to-be-defined (think of <axiom dol:id="foo-ax">>)
+5NOTE: Christoph (2014-03-26): the rationale is that in an XML serialization we wouldn't want to inject identifiers into completely unstructured XML comments (<!-...->) but rather into well-structured attributes from some DOL namespace to-be-defined (think of <axiom dol:id="foo-ax">)

-$^{^8\}mathrm{Note}$: Maybe we also need child elements from different namespaces?
+$^{^6{\}rm Note:}\,$ Maybe we also need child elements from different namespaces?